F-1 Regulations & Requirements

 International students who are admitted to the United States in F-1 status are required by the Department of Homeland Security (DHS) to maintain the terms and conditions of their nonimmigrant status.
 Failure to do so can result in deportation.
 One of the requirements for maintaining F-1 status is to pursue a "full course of study" every semester, not including the summer break.
 A “full course of study” is considered full-time study, which at Texas State University is defined as 9 credit hours for graduate and non-degree graduate students and 12 credit hours for undergraduates.
 You can learn more about what the regulations say about a "Full-Course of Study" under 8 CFR 214.2(f)(6)

-There are two situations when an F-1 student may be allowed to enroll in less than a Full-Time Course Load, or when he/she may be allowed to drop a course.
-These are categorized as Academic RCL or a Medical RCL.
-Learn more about the two types of RCLs and how to get them approved below.
+There are three situations when an F-1 student may be allowed to enroll in less than a Full-Time Course Load, or when he/she may be allowed to drop a course.
+These are categorized as Academic RCL, Medical RCL, or Final Semester RCL.
+Review the RCL website to learn more about RCLs and how to request approval to enroll less than full-time.